ScriptRaccoon/portfolio-website/src/data/posts/recursive-svelte-components.md

 </div>
 ```

-The folder component is recursive.
-Besides from the folder data, we also save the information if the component is open or closed, and make the necessary imports for later.
+Next, we create the folder component, which is recursive.
+In addition to the folder data, we also track whether the folder is open or closed.
+We make the necessary imports that we need later.

 ```svelte
 <!-- Folder.svelte -->